St. Petersburg Domestic Battery by Strangulation Attorneys

 At Morris Law Firm, P.A., you can bring your case to a former domestic violence prosecutor who understands better than anyone else the tactics that prosecutors use to make convictions.
 Our criminal defense team can craft a defense that will counteract those tactics.
 We have the insight, skills, and resources to ensure your rights are protected and that you have a thorough and effective defense.
 With decades of combined experience in handling such cases in the local county courts, we can develop a strategy aimed at helping you avoid the negative consequences of a domestic violence conviction.

-What Is Domestic Battery by Strangulation in Florida?
+What Does Domestic Battery By Strangulation Mean in Florida?

 Domestic battery by strangulation is a specific type of offense that falls under the umbrella term of “domestic violence.”

 Under Florida Statute § 784.041(2)(a), this offense has the following elements:

 - It is committed knowingly and intentionally

 - It is committed against the other person’s will

 - It interrupted the other person’s normal pattern of breathing or blood circulation